Republic Services: Criticism and controversy

+Legal and environmental issues

 In 2008, Republic Services agreed to pay a $1 million fine and up to $36 million in remediation costs for alleged violations of the Clean Water Act at a closed landfill in Clark County, Nevada.

 In 2007, Republic Services was fined $725,000 by the State of California related to hazardous waste leaking from a closed landfill into San Francisco Bay.

-Charitable giving

-In August 2018, Republic Services launched its first company wide charitable giving program: National Neighborhood Promise.